Rankins Springs: The original settlement

 On 12 February 1887 the mail coach travelling from Cudgelligo (Lake Cargelligo) to Whitton stopped at Rankins Springs to collect mail, before proceeding on its way.
 Soon after leaving Rankins Springs the driver “pulled up to open the gate at the Four Mile” when “a masked man appeared with a rifle, stuck him up, and asked him for the mail bags, pointing the gun at him at the same time”.
 After the robbery was reported two policemen from Darlington Point and Whitton arrived to investigate the crime.
 After gathering material and circumstantial evidence the constables arrested John King, a resident of Rankin's Springs and brother-in-law of the publican and postmaster, James Graham.
 King was taken in custody to Hay.
 He was tried at the Hay Quarter Sessions in March where he was found guilty by a jury and sentenced to “ten years penal servitude”.

-In June 1888 the publican's license for the Rankins Springs Hotel was transferred to Alfred Marshall, who held the license for the next five years.
+In June 1888 the publican's licence for the Rankins Springs Hotel was transferred to Alfred Marshall, who held the licence for the next five years.
 The “permanent spring of fresh water” on the freehold land adjoining the hotel maintained its flow during the 1888–89 drought that devastated the Riverina region.
 In early 1892 there was a fire at the Rankins Springs Hotel “which destroyed the premises”.In an advertisement for a future lease of the hotel the owner (Alex.
 Smith of Roto) stated he intended “to erect new and suitable premises (consisting of stone hotel and kitchen, also store and post office of stone, three detached bedrooms, of timber, also commodious stable of timber, and necessary out-offices)”.
 The building of the stone-built hotel premises was expected to be completed in early 1893.

-John Hannan took over the license of the newly built Rankins Springs Hotel in 1893 and continued in that role until 1923, occupying the property under a series of tenancy and leasing arrangements.
+John Hannan took over the licence of the newly built Rankins Springs Hotel in 1893 and continued in that role until 1923, occupying the property under a series of tenancy and leasing arrangements.
 In about 1918–19 John Baxter purchased the hotel and the surrounding pastoral property.
-In September 1923 the hotel license was transferred to William Campbell under the terms of a ten-year lease.
+In September 1923 the hotel licence was transferred to William Campbell under the terms of a ten-year lease.
 In 1926 the Rankins Springs Hotel was described in the following terms by Sergeant Sykes, Licensing Inspector for the Licensing District of Hillston:

 The hotel building is of stone and cement, and the main building is in a fair state of repair.
 There are five bedrooms for the use of the public and three for the use of the members of the household.